gerkenv/notes/js/browser/performance.md

 - Deoptimization in V8
     - https://docs.google.com/presentation/d/1Z6oCocRASCfTqGq1GCo1jbULDGS-w-nzxkbVF7Up0u0/edit#slide=id.p
+- Node Version Differences For Deoptimization Logging
+    - add a flag to `node` to log all occurences of deoptimized code `node --trace-deopt index.js`
-- Node Version Differences For Deoptimization Logging Node 14 provides more detailed description on where deoptimization is actually happen comparing to Node 16.
+    - Node 14 provides more detailed description on where deoptimization is actually happen comparing to Node 16.